heluxjs/helux/examples/dep-collection-of-state.md

 ## About dep collection of state

-concent will collect all component ins's data dep in their every render period.
+Concent will collect all component ins's data dep in their every render period.
+> `state` is a proxy object, for helping concent collect every instantce's dep keys in every render period, that makes become true

-> try click toggle button and then click add button, see the change of `renderCount`
+Try click toggle button and then click add button, see the change of `renderCount`

 ```jsx
 import React, { Component } from "react";